 You could say Powers of Attorney are even more important than a Will because you are dead when your Will kicks in; you are alive when Powers of Attorney kicks in.
 Government thinks it matters.
-They started a campaign in February 2015 #choice not chance to raise the level of knowledge about this vital document.
+They started a campaign in 2015 to raise the level of knowledge about this vital document.

 A Power of Attorney has different names across the UK.
 In England and Wales it’s a Lasting Power of Attorney or LPA; in Northern Ireland it’s an Enduring Power of Attorney; in Scotland it’s a Continuing Power of Attorney.
 They all give power to someone of your choice to make decisions for you for the rest of your life if you are deemed by doctors to be unable to make decisions.